 At Addiction Advocates we provide guidance and support for those in need of rehab in Ashfield.
 With rehabilitation centres located across the whole of the UK, we can help guide you to the right treatment in the right location for you.
 All we ask in return is that you’re fully committed to your recovery.

 If you’re concerned for a loved one we can still help.
 By giving our friendly and supportive team a call we can guide you through the best action to take.

 All you have to do to take back control of your life is contact our team today for your free and confidential initial assessment and we’ll help get you on the road to recovery.

 Symptoms of an Addiction

-Anyone can become an addict and once formed an addiction forms a powerful influence over your brain.
+Anyone can become an addict and once formed an addiction forms it will have a powerful influence over your brain and the addiction cycle will begin.
 It is defined as something you lose control over, even when it becomes harmful to you.
 It’s often intertwined with mental health issues, as it can be caused by or cause these issues for an individual.